iai-group/guidelines/github/Documentation_hosting.md

           sphinxopts: ''
 ```

-  * Create new actions `action.yaml` under `.github/workflow/actions/buidl_docs`.
+  * Create a new action `action.yaml` under `.github/workflow/actions/buidl_docs`.
 This action builds a versioned documentation based the configuration.

 ```yaml
 name: 'Sphinx docs to GitHub Pages'